Research Interests: Microelectromechanical (MEMS) Circuits and Systems;

 The overall project aims to explore the use of bridging between non-adjacent resonators to

-stopband roll-off and better stopband rejection.
+to-stopband roll-off and better stopband rejection.